 Sodium perborate is an active form of oxygen used to whiten, brighten, clean, and deodorize.
 Sodium perborate may be used in a large number of cleaning products, such as laundry detergents, automatic dishwasher detergents, oxygen powder bleaches, fabric softeners, hand dishwashing detergents, all-purpose cleaners, air fresheners, and stain removers.
 Products like Oxi-Clean are almost entirely made up of this substance.

 Its concentration in products varies.
-According to Chem-OnLine.org, conventional detergents may contain between 8% and 15% of sodium perborate by weight whereas "compact" detergent powders may contain 10% to 20%.
+According to Chem-OnLine.org, conventional detergents may contain between 8 percent and 15 percent of sodium perborate by weight whereas "compact" detergent powders may contain 10 to 20 percent.
 Some oxygen bleach powders may contain as much as 80 percent!

 The U.S. Department of Health and Human Services Household Products Database, the Environmental Working Group's "Guide to Healthy Cleaning," and the Good Guide list products that may contain it.
 Some products labeled "green" or eco-friendly do contain it, so be sure to read the ingredients.

 Sodium perborate isn't just limited to cleaning uses; it can also be found in pharmaceutical and cosmetic preparations.
 It is used in some whitening toothpastes, denture cleaners, hair bleaches, wound cleaners, douches, contact lens cleaners and solutions, eye drops, and artificial tears products.
 The Good Guide or the Environmental Working Group's Skin Deep Cosmetic Database list products that may contain it.

 Regulation and Safety Issues